Sonia Sotomayor Fast Facts

 Sotomayor's parents moved from Puerto Rico to New York in the 1940s.
 Her father died when she was nine.

-Editor of the Yale Law Journal.
+Was editor of the Yale Law Journal.

 Diagnosed with diabetes at the age of eight.